ellcraig/E02a-Control-Structures/README.md

-# E02a-Control-Structures

-Let's start experimenting with some Python code!
-This is a set of exercises for MSCH-C220; they should give you the tools to help build your first game.

-This exercise assumes that you have already installed Python, GitHub Desktop, and VS Code, and that you have already created a GitHub account.
-If that is not the case, please refer to previous exercises.

-This repository contains several files that you will need to alter to complete the assignment.
-Fork this repository (instructions below) and edit the files.
-Commit and push the changes back to GitHub and turn in the URL to your repository on Canvas.

-Comments in Python are marked by a # sign (for single-line comments) or three matching quotation marks (''' or """) if a comment requires more than one line.
-They should also appear in a different color in VS Code.
-The Python Interpreter ignores comments, so you can safely include any information you want there.

-*If you wish your exercise to be graded, please edit the LICENSE file (add the current year and your name).*

-Edit README.md to answer the following questions:

 - Open main01.py.
 Before running it, what do you expect this program to do?
+It will say Hello, then ask "What is my favorite color?". where the user will input a color
   - Now right click on the main1.py window and select “Run Python File in Terminal”.
 Click in the bottom panel, and answer the question.
 Describe what happened.
+The program said hello and asked for its favorite color.
+When a color is inputted, the program ends
   - What do you think the program did with what you typed in answer to the question?
+Nothing, the code ends with asking for the input

 - Open main02.py.
 Before running it, describe how this is different than main01.py.
+It says color = the inputted color, and prints the color after you input it.
   - What do you think the color = input() will do?
+It will allow the program to know what the color written is.
   - Run the program in the terminal and answer the question.
 Did the program do what you expected?
+It did what I expected, it printed the color after I typed it.

 - Open main03.py.
-Before running it, describe how this is different than main02.py.
+Before running it, describe how this is different than main02.py.- It has a correct color now.
   - What is happening on lines 9–12?
+It allows for if the correct color, Red, is the input, it will say it is correct, and if any other color is the input it will say Sorry, Try again.
   - Why are lines 10 and 12 indented?
+They answer directly to if 9 and 11 are true or false.
   - Run the program and answer the question.
 What happens if you don’t capitalize Red?
+It says it is incorrect.
   - What does this tell you about "color"?
+You need to input it exactly as the program has it typed.

 - Open main04.py.
 Before running it, describe how this is different than main03.py.
+It has Red or red being correct.
   - What problem is this trying to solve?
+It allows for a non-capitalized version of red to also be correct.
   - Run the program and answer the question.
 What happens if you use some other capitalization scheme (i.e., “RED” or “reD“)?
+It is still incorrect.

 - Open main05.py.
-What do you expect line 9 to do?
+What do you expect line 9 to do?- Makes your input all lower case
   - What problem is it trying to solve?
+Any capitalizations making the answer incorrect
   - Run the program and answer the question.
 What happens if you add spaces before or after the word (i.e., “ RED “ or “ red”)?
+It is incorrect

  - Open main06.py.
 How is line 9 different than in main05.py?
+It says both lower and strip instead of just lower
-   - What would you guess .strip() is doing?
+   - What would you guess .strip() is doing? takes away all spaces and other characters.
    - Run the program and answer the question.
 Is there another way of writing “red” that will break this logic?
+It corrects for spaces, but not for a hyphen or something similar to that.

  - Open main07.py.
 Before running this program, how do you expect this to be different than main06.py?
+It has a second, almost correct color.
    - What is happening on line 12?
+If the input is pink, it will tell you "Close!"
+Instead of being completely incorrect.
    - Run the program and answer the question.
+My prediction is what happened.

  - Open main08.py.
 What is the purpose of line 9?
+It allows you to keep guessing if you're wrong at first.
    - Why are lines 10–17 indented?
+They happen in the case that line 9 is true
    - Run the program.
 What would happen if line 10 were moved before line 9 (and no longer indented)?
+There is an error and it doesn't repeat.
    - Make that change and run the program again.
-(To end any Python program, you can type ctrl-c)
+(To end any Python program, you can type ctrl-c) There is an indentation error.

  - Open main09.py.
 What is happening on line 13?
+It counts the number of inputs
    - What is the purpose of “count”?
+To count how many guesses there were
    - What is happening on line 22?
+There is no line 22, but on 21 after you guess correctly it shows how many guesses it took.
    - Run the program.
+What I predicted occured.

  - *Extra credit:* open main10.py.
 Add a comment to each line describing what it is doing (a comment follows a pound sign [#]).
  - *Extra credit:* open main11.py.
 What is happening on lines 6-11?